iamdarkes/darkes/src/pages/index.md

           during assembly.

           Used Amazon Web Services S3, along with ZXing, Realm, EasyPrefs, Gson and Volley Android libraries.
         title: Software Engineering Intern - NASA Jet Propulsion Laboratory
       - icon: fa-music
-        text: >-
-          [Musicality](https://musicality.darkes.me/) is a musician utility app
-          that contains a guitar tuner, metronome and beats per minute calculator.
+        text: "[Musicality](https://musicality.darkes.me/) is a musician utility app that contains a guitar tuner, metronome and beats per minute calculator.
 I implemented a feature new to Android 7.1 (API level 25) called app shortcuts that allow users to go straight to a feature in the app.
-I made a website and I had it published on the Google Play Store.
+I made a website and I had it published on the Google Play Store."
         title: Side Project - Musiciality
     section_id: experience
-    subtitle: >-
-      I've had the pleasure of working at some wonderful companies doing backend, mobile and web development.
+    subtitle: I've had the pleasure of working at some wonderful companies doing backend, mobile and web development.
     title: Experience
     type: features